In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Choosing match types that best suit your campaign can take some time and effort.
 Exact match will often result in too little volume for new campaigns and broad match shows your adverts for too wide an array of terms.

-Ultimately, you will use a mixture of exact, phrase, and modified broad to determine what best works for your ad campaign.
+Ultimately, you will use a mixture of exact, phrase, and broad to determine what best works for your ad campaign.

 Note* AdWords uses a concept of match types.
 That is, keywords can be very specific or loosely indicate a given topic where AdWords will show adverts for all related or variations on a term.